COLLABORATORY

-Through the Humus Economicus Collaboratory we visit and learn from artists, researchers, planners, ecologists, growers, and others, to better understand how different forms of interaction with soil can increase knowledge about its life sustaining processes and promote practices of soil care.
-Below you find some of our Companions & Partners and the Networks we are part of.
+Through the Humus Economicus Collaboratory we visit and learn from growers, researchers, planners, ecologists, artists, and organisations invested in soil and soil cultures, to better understand how different forms of interaction with soil can increase knowledge about its life sustaining processes and promote practices of soil care.
+Below you find a list of guests, companions, collaborators, and networks that have been important to us.

-The research process includes excursions, literature studies, art & science retreats, alongside seminars, workshops, exhibitions and other public events.
-Through place-based and situated modes of working we seek to create a critical and creative milieu of environmental art and humanities.
-Glimpses and reports from our activities are posted on the website.
+The research process includes excursions, art & science retreats, literature studies, alongside seminars, exploratory workshops, exhibitions, and other public activities.
+Through place-based and situated modes of working we seek to create a critical and creative milieu.

-The research forms an alliance between National Historical Museums (SHM), KTH Royal Institute of Technology, and Linköping University through the lively research community of The Posthumanities Hub.
+Through the research team of Humus economicus, National Historical Museums (SHM), KTH Royal Institute of Technology, Uppsala University, Linköping University and the lively research community of The Posthumanities Hub have been linked.

 Networks